Canon 6D Mark II vs 7D Mark II

 - More modern: Reflects 2 years and 9 months of technical progress since the 7D Mark II launch.

-Arguments in favor of the Canon EOS 7D Mark II:
+Reasons to prefer the Canon EOS 7D Mark II:

-- Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.

 - Faster burst: Shoots at higher frequency (10 vs 6.5 flaps/sec) to capture the decisive moment.